scc-digitalhub/digitalhub/documentation/docs/components/grafana.md

     You need a Dremio workspace in order to add it as a data source in Grafana.
 You can create one from Coder.

-Scroll to the bottom of the data sources list and pick *Dremio*.

 Aside from a `Name` for the data source, it will ask for the following fields:

 - `URL`: you can find this in Coder: go to your Dremio workspace and look for an *Entrypoint* value (next to *kubernetes_service*), which you can click to copy.
 It may look similar to: `http://dremio-digitalhub-dremio:9047`.